 Lang purchases only AAA and AA credit-rated municipal and corporate bonds.
 These bonds provide unheralded asset protection in any market environment, while also producing income and attractive long-term returns.

-Historically AAA and AA credit rated (the only bonds we purchase) municipal and corporate bonds have been a low-risk investment.
+Historically AAA and AA credit-rated municipal and corporate bonds have been a low-risk investment.

 We purchase two types of bonds: Corporate and Municipal.